lukebriscoe/lukebriscoe.github.io/_posts/2023-12-19-the-frugal-architect.md

 This resonated with me personally as a few years back I had one of those moments of realisation that the AWS bill was getting too big.
 Ever since, a day hasn’t passed without me contemplating cloud cost optimisation.

-This post is a roundup of the key themes Vogels introduced, with a sprinkling of how I think this applies to Platform engineering teams.
+This post is a roundup of the key themes Vogels introduced, with a sprinkling of how I think this applies to engineering teams (with an obvious bias towards Platform given my current responsibilities 😄).

-(On a lighter note, I found it amusing yet insightful to hear the CTO of a leading cloud provider emphasise the importance of controlling spend – but better spent with them than a competitor, I guess!)
+(On a lighter note, I found it amusing yet insightful to hear the CTO of a leading cloud provider emphasise the importance of controlling spend – but better spent with them than a competitor, I guess...)

 ## 3️⃣ Three pillars of frugality
 I like the way he grouped the key laws into three pillars of *Design, Measure*, and *Optimise*.